 North America closely followed the Asia Pacific in terms of market valuation and accounted for 27.8% of the total personal care specialty ingredients revenue in 2015.
 Shifting consumer trends toward UV protection and moisturizing products in the region, especially in the U.S. and Mexico is expected to drive related personal care product demand over the next eight years.

 Central & South America is estimated to witness sluggish growth owing to the insignificant regulatory scenario and prevailing dominance of petrochemical derivatives as key personal care ingredients.
 Brazil was the frontrunner in the regional market with a net worth exceeding USD 270 million in 2015.

-The global personal care specialty ingredients market is highly fragmented owing to the presence of a large number of independent small & medium scale manufacturers particularly in Asia Pacific and the Middle East.
+The global personal care specialty ingredients market is highly fragmented owing to the presence of a large number of independent small & medium scale manufacturers, particularly in the Asia Pacific and the Middle East.
 Some of the key manufacturers include Evonik, BASF, Inolex, Ashland, Naturex, Clariant, Dow Chemical Company, Akott, and LotionCrafter.

 The top three companies including Evonik, BASF, and Inolex, are fully-integrated throughout the industry value chain ranging from basic raw materials (such as vegetable oil derivatives, glycerol, fatty acid esters, etc.) manufacturing to captive consumption for manufacturing finished cosmetic products.

-The majority of the manufacturers are shifting from petrochemical derivatives to organic raw materials to meet the shifting consumer trend and maintain production sustainability in long-term.
-Inolex, a major chemical manufacturer, in collaboration with BioAmber has developed a new range of sustainable and natural emollient for the personal care industry.
+The majority of the manufacturers are shifting from petrochemical derivatives to organic raw materials to meet the shifting consumer trend and maintain production sustainability in the long term.
+Inolex, a major chemical manufacturer, in collaboration with BioAmber has developed a new range of sustainable and natural emollients for the personal care industry.